Ninlin/stockholm-street-names/process.md

 ## Publishing and sharing with Github Pages
 When I was ready to share the project, I pushed all the files to a github repo and created a webpage with the help of Github Pages.
 Though it would have been a better practice to use git continuously throughout the project.
-Anyways, this project was a good motivation to re-learn how to use git in command line.
+Anyway, this project was a good motivation to re-learn how to use git in command line.
 So here are the steps I went through:

 Set up a local repository.
 This steps sets up git on your local machine and allows you to track changes in the files.